-- The past four years of U.S. relations with Iran have been defined by violent threats, reckless brinkmanship, at-times mystifying lies, and an utter indifference to the lives of everyday people — an approach that brought us to the brink of war… on multiple occasions.
+- The Trump administration’s relations with Iran have been defined by violent threats, reckless brinkmanship, and an utter indifference to the lives of people in Iran — almost leading us to war.

-- The United States has withdrawn from the successful nuclear deal, imposed additional crushing sanctions in the midst of a pandemic, threatened to commit war crimes, and illegally assassinated a top Iranian military official.
-On top of that, the United States has banned immigration of, and stoked xenophobia against, the people of Iran, and illegally deported and detained U.S. citizens of Iranian descent.
+- In four years, Trump has hired leading Iran hawks as advisors, withdrawn from the successful nuclear deal, imposed additional crushing sanctions in the midst of a pandemic, and illegally assassinated a top Iranian military official.
+On top of that, he banned immigration of, and stoked xenophobia against, the people of Iran.

-- Ending deadly sanctions, returning to the nuclear deal, and recommitting to diplomacy by seeking deescalation is the only way to safeguard security in both countries, while supporting people in Iran who are trying to create change on their own terms.
+- Ending the aggression, stopping deadly sanctions, returning to the nuclear deal, and recommitting to multilateral diplomacy is the best way to safeguard our own security and support people in Iran who are trying to create change on their own terms.

 - As China has grown in wealth and power, hawks on both sides of the aisle have targeted it as a monolithic, existential threat, to be met with hostility.
 This new Cold War is reckless, ill-founded, and potentially disastrous.

 - Fearmongering about China fuels militarism and excessive Pentagon spending, distracts from domestic problems, and incites racism, while doing nothing to redress China’s human rights abuses.
-This Cold War benefits arms dealers, the foreign policy establishment, and the corporate class at the expense of the rest of us.
+This Cold War benefits Trump, arms dealers, and the corporate class at the expense of the rest of us.

 - The next administration must reject trade wars, militarism, and aggression, while seeking to address any challenges with China through robust multilateral engagement.
-Confronting the true threats to our collective security — the pandemic, the climate crisis, global inequality, nuclear weapons, unethical and discriminatory technologies, and artificial intelligence — requires cooperation with China, not competition.
+Confronting the true threats to our security — the pandemic, the climate crisis, global inequality — requires cooperation with China, not competition.

-- Direct diplomacy with North Korea has been a welcome development over the past few years, but initial steps toward negotiations were quickly undermined by backtracking, capriciousness, and ego-driven foreign policymaking.
+- The Trump administration’s initial steps toward diplomacy with North Korea were commendable, but were quickly undermined by backtracking, capriciousness, and ego-driven foreign policymaking.

-- “Maximum pressure” and “strategic patience” have failed.
-U.S. unilateral demands for denuclearization and threats of military force only serve to justify the North Korean government’s authoritarianism and drive for additional nuclear capabilities.
+- “Maximum pressure” has failed.
+U.S. aggression only serves to justify the North Korean government’s authoritarianism and drive for nuclear capabilities.

-- We must stop the cycle of hostility, formally end the Korean war, roll back broad-based sanctions, and recommit to seeking peace as the key to unlocking denuclearization, following the lead of the government and people of South Korea.
+- We must stop the cycle of aggression, formally end the Korean war, roll back broad-based sanctions, and recommit to diplomacy, following the lead of the people of South Korea.

 - We must work to end the United States’ role in existing conflicts, repeal the AUMFs, return the powers of warmaking to Congress, and slash the Pentagon budget.